TracyGJG/simple-state-machine/README.md

 - ACTION_TYPES (ENTRY, EXIT or BOTH)
   - ENTRY: fires when the STATE is adopted only
   - EXIT: fired when the STATE is being unadopted only
-  - BOTH: fired when the STATE is being adopted or unadopted.
+  - EVERY: fired when the STATE is being adopted or unadopted.
 - History and Back support recording of transitions and a mechanism for reversing them.
 - Conditional triggers with context
   - Provised and alternative to a stright transisiton to perform a predicate operation on a given context to determine if the transition is to be performed.